bbugyi200/funky/README.rst

 ``r`` will run a different command---one corresponding to the new project.
 I use multiple patterns like this to simplify my own workflow: ``t`` runs the tests, ``b`` builds the project, ``v`` opens up files in ``vim``. [#]_

-TLDR: don't kill your fingers typing long commands.
-Local aliases can help you achieve a whole new level of lazy!

 .. [#] I normally use multiple variations of this last one: ``v`` opens up the most active files (the ones I am most likely to want to edit), ``vt`` opens up test files, ``vd`` opens up doc files, etc..